n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.filesreadwrite.md

 Refer to [Picomatch's Basic globbing](https://github.com/micromatch/picomatch#basic-globbing){:target=_blank .external-link} documentation for more information on these characters and their expected behavior.

-### Write File to Disk parameters

-* **File Path and Name**: Enter the destination for the file, the file's name, and the file's extension.
-* **Input Binary Field**: Enter the name of the field in the node input data that will contain the binary file.

-## Node options

-The node options available depend on the operation you select.

 ### Read File(s) From Disk options

+You can also configure this operation with these **Options**:

 * **File Extension**: Enter the extension for the file in the node output.
 * **File Name**: Enter the name for the file in the node output.
 * **MIME Type**: Enter the file's MIME type in the node output.
 Refer to [Common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types){:target=_blank .external-link} for a list of file extensions and their MIME types.
 * **Put Output File in Field**: Enter the name of the field in the output data to contain the file.

+## Write File to Disk

+Configure this operation with these parameters:

+* **File Path and Name**: Enter the destination for the file, the file's name, and the file's extension.
+* **Input Binary Field**: Enter the name of the field in the node input data that will contain the binary file.

 ### Write File to Disk options

+You can also configure this operation with these **Options**:

 This operation includes a single option, whether to **Append** data to an existing file instead of creating a new one (turned on) or to create a new file instead of appending to existing (turned off).